Persysfreeda/FM-Experiment/README.md

 RESULT:

-Thus, the frequency modulation and demodulation is successfully done and the output is experimentally verified.
+Thus, the frequency modulation and demodulation is successfully done and the output is experimentally verified./>